lyubomirlichev/lyubomirlichev.github.io/_posts/2024-01-25-personal-Reflexy.md

 It has been an incredibly humbling journey, as I did not predict the toll it would take on me as a solo developer.
 I've learned a massive amount about creating a product from scratch and what it takes to release it.
 Despite that, I loved every bit of it, and I would do it all over again.
 My goal is and has been for at least one person to download it, and find some joy in it.

-I'll be posting more details about lessons learned, what progress looked like and more soon.
+I'll be posting more details about lessons learned, what progress looked like and more.